-We are pleased to present to you the highlights of the Annual Report and Financial Statements of Bansei Royal Resorts Hikkaduwa PLC.
+We are pleased to present to you the highlights of the Annual Report and Financial Statements of Bansei Royal Resorts Hikkaduwa PLC for the year ended 31 March 2024.

-Coral Rock by Bansei, in Hikkaduwa, Sri Lanka is a popular destination down-south, for both local, and international guests.
-We have 14 Deluxe and 2 Super Deluxe rooms overlooking the Hikkaduwa beach.
-We have 14 Standard rooms with delightful views of the city.
-Our full-length swimming pool, complete with a pool side bar, is just steps away from the beautiful beach, extending out towards the ocean.
+Coral Rock by Bansei in Hikkaduwa Sri Lanka, is a popular destination in the south for both local and international guests.
+We have 14 Deluxe and 02 Super Deluxe rooms overlooking the Hikkaduwa beach.
+We have 14 standard rooms with delightful views of the city.
+Our full-length swimming pool, complete with a poolside bar, is just steps away from the beautiful beach extending out towards the ocean.
 Our restaurant serves the best of regional culinary delights.
-At Coral Rock by Bansei, we offer a unique hospitality experience, giving you the opportunity to experience the contemporary best of a star classed hotel, in Hikkaduwa, Sri Lanka.
+At Coral Rock by Bansei, we offer a unique hospitality experience, giving you the contemporary best of a star-class hotel in Hikkaduwa, Sri Lanka.